leeian1011/dsh/progression.md

 > *argv[1], "argv[1]" occurs first, effectively dereferencing the pointer to a pointer, then "*argv" occurs, further dereferencing into the first memory location.

+- This second behaviour results in reading a `char` datatype representing the first memory location of the char *array, which is not what we want!

-- This basically happens because indexing into an array takes precedence over dereferencing a pointer.
+- This basically happens because indexing into an pointer using array takes precedence over dereferencing a pointer.
 "